malinlarsson/courses/Metagenomics/1711/tutorial.md

 #### Dereplicating

-All clustering algorithms can be sensistive to the number of reads, however amplicon data has huge amounts of duplicates du to the PCRs, so one way to help the clustering is to remove these duplicates.
+All clustering algorithms can be sensitive to the number of reads, however amplicon data has huge amounts of duplicates due to the PCRs, so one way to help the clustering is to remove these duplicates.
 Also, as there it is very reasonable to expect duplicates, any reads that appear only once is probably due to either PCR- or sequencing errors.
 In `usearch` both of these steps are done together.

 > Using the `-fastx_uniques` option of `usearch10`
 >